LaoZZZZZ/bartender-1.1/README.md

 # Input:

- Currently it only accepts input format that is consistent with the output of extraction components.
+ Currently it accepts input format that is consistent with the output of extraction components.
+The second column in the input file does not needs to be the line number.
+It could be anything that is associated with the corresponding extracted barcode, i.e UMI.
+The first column could be the combined barcode for the double barcodes design.

 # Usage

 The command name is bartender_single_com, which is a python file.
 Use "bartender_single_com -h" for help.
-There are only 4 options and is very easy to use(See test_clustering.sh file under the example folder).
+There are 7 options and is very easy to use.

+-f: the input fastq file

+-o: the output prefix

+-c: the frequency cutoff.
+All clusters with size less then this threshold will not included in the result.

+-e: the sequencing error.
+The default value is 0.01.
+Could be obtained by running the extraction components.

+-z: The index of merging willingness.
+The default value is 4.0.
+The higher this value is, the more chance that two similar barcodes get merged

+-l: The seed length.
+The default value is 5.
+The possible values range from 3 to 8.
+The larger this value, the faster the program will be with sacrificing the accuracy and memory efficiency!

+-t: The number of threads.
+The default value is 1.

 # Output:
 Bartender outputs three files.